zachmccabe/zachmccabe.github.io/_travel/timezones.md

 I remember to call my client and give her a project update: UTC +8.

-I remember to text my girlfriend, after work and before bed: UTC -4.
+I remember to text my girlfriend, after she leaves work work and before bed: UTC -4.

 (All this assumes there is a signal.
 Obviously, there is not always a signal.
 Make a plan -- or a backup plan -- and share it with your contact in advance.
 It can save you both some unnecessary stress later on.)